opentracing/opentracing-cpp/docs/usage.md

 #include <opentracing/noop.h>

 namespace acme {
-    typedef opentracing::GenericSpanContext<
-                opentracing::NoopContext,
-                opentracing::NoopAdapter>    SpanContext;

-    typedef opentracing::GenericSpanOptions<
-                opentracing::NoopOptions,
-                opentracing::NoopContext,
-                opentracing::NoopAdapter>    SpanOptions;

-    typedef opentracing::GenericSpan<
+    typedef opentracing::NoopTracer TracerImpl;
-                opentracing::NoopSpan,
-                opentracing::NoopContext,
-                opentracing::NoopAdapter>    SpanContext;

     typedef opentracing::GenericTracer<
                 opentracing::NoopTracer,
                 opentracing::NoopSpan,
                 opentracing::NoopOptions,
                 opentracing::NoopContext,
                 opentracing::NoopAdapter> Tracer;
+    // Tracer is required for O(1) implementation swaps

+    typedef Tracer::SpanContext SpanContext;
+    typedef Tracer::SpanOptions SpanOptions;
+    typedef Tracer::Span        Span;

+    typedef Tracer::SpanContextGuard SpanContextGuard;
+    typedef Tracer::SpanOptionsGuard SpanOptions;
-    typedef opentracing::NoopTracer          TracerImpl;
+    typedef Tracer::SpanGuard        SpanGuard;
-}
+    // Exposing the 'Span' typedefs is done for convenience }
 #endif
 ```

-The `SpanContext`, `SpanOptions`, `SpanContext`, and `Tracer` typedefs are now
+By creating the `Tracer` typedef, we can now rely on the the GenericTracer interface,
+but avoid knowing any of the explicit implementation details in client code.

+The `Tracer` exposes a number of public typedefs which make it easier to create our
+types:

+    * `Tracer::Span`             - Interface to Span objects
+    * `Tracer::SpanContext`      - Interface to SpanContext objects
+    * `Tracer::SpanOptions`      - Interface to SpanOptions objects
+    * `Tracer::SpanGuard`        - RAII Wrappers for Spans
+    * `Tracer::SpanOptionsGuard` - RAII Wrappers for SpanOptions
+    * `Tracer::SpanContextGuard` - RAII Wrappers for SpanContexts

-the names that our theoretical "ACME Inc." organization can use to instrument
+Our theoretical "ACME Inc." organization can use to instrument their applications.
-their applications.
-The names are not standardized, but these typedefs
+The `Tracer` typedef is not standardized, but it is recommended.
+The rest of the
-are the recommended names, and will be used throughout the rest of this documentation.
+documentation will assume that `Tracer` was the chosen name for the Tracer type.

 If clients ever require that they swap `OpenTracing` implementations, they
 will need to update only this header file and rebuild applications.